yunhanluo/cheese/README.md

 ### Step 3

-Ensure that all files have been checked including all `html` and `js` files, then continue to the bottom.
+Ensure that all files have been checked including all `html` and `js` files, then continue to the next section.

 ## How to run the files